 He is a member of several French commissions and international groups dealing with research and education in energy: representative of University Rectors Conference (CPU) in the French alliance for energy research- he serves as a general secretary for the next two years (ANCRE), French national research funding agency (ANR) strategic committee “Energy and Material”.
 He is representative of University of Lorraine in European Energy Research Alliance (EERA) He was a former member of the European project UNI-SET steering committee about research, education and innovation in Energy in Universities and he is now a member of the steering committee of the Energy and environment platform of the European University Association.

-Prof. Dr. Günter Brenn studied aerospace engineering at the University of Stuttgart (Germany) where he received his PhD for research on drop shape oscillations (Prof. A. Frohn).
-He spent two years post-doc in Japan with a basic research group of an industrial company.
-Joined Prof. F. Durst’s Chair of Fluid Mechanics (LSTM) at the University of Erlangen-Nürnberg (Germany) in 1992 and received habilitation in fluid mechanics at the University of Erlangen-Nürnberg (Germany) in 1999.
+Prof. Dr. Günter Brenn studied aerospace engineering at the University of Stuttgart (Germany), where he received his Diploma degree in 1985 and his PhD for research on drop shape oscillations (Prof. A. Frohn) in 1990.
+He spent two years as a post-doc in Japan with a basic research group of an industrial company.
+He then joined Prof. F. Durst’s Chair of Fluid Mechanics (LSTM) at the University of Erlangen-Nürnberg (Germany) in 1992 and received his habilitation in fluid mechanics at the same University in 1999.
 He took his present full professor’s position in fluid mechanics and heat transfer at the University of Technology in Graz (Austria) in 2002.
-His research interests are: spray flows, the rheology and rheometry of complex liquids, heat and mass transfer in disperse systems, the stability of free-surface flows and optical flow measuring techniques.
+His research interests are spray flows, the rheology and rheometry of complex liquids, heat and mass transfer in disperse systems, the stability of free-surface flows and optical flow measuring techniques.

 Edouard Berrocal (E.B.) received his Ph.D. degree in 2007 at Cranfield University (England) prior to be enrolled as postdoctoral fellow at the Division of Combustion Physics, Lund University (Sweden) working together with Prof. Mark Linne on Ballistic Imaging.
 Since then, he has become a Senior Lecturer at the Division of Combustion Physics and is also working as Guest Professor at the University of Erlangen-Nuremberg (Germany).